 -

-A richly programmed morning to let your thoughts breathe - this is less a place to solve more a place to feel-through our ideas and ask more questions.
+A richly programmed session to let your thoughts breathe - this is less a place to solve more a place to feel-through our ideas and ask more questions.
 A place to be free and judgement free and gather materials to take in your practice.
 A peer-to-peer space to meet other practitioners for ongoing conversations.
 Facilitated-collaboration that respects and makes the most of your time!

 The sessions are not subject-specific and are designed to be interdisciplinary so if you are working in wastewater management - the session on edible reports is still for you, if you are working on broadening access to green space - the audio session is still for you!